About the Training

 The workshop will also include free information and demonstrations on:

 Incorporating Skills for Families and Staff

 Ways to Create a Fun and Active Learning Environment

-All participants will receive curriculum enhancement strategies, resources, and activities to support healthy habits and school readiness skills.
+All participants will receive curriculum enhancement strategies materials, resources, and activities to support healthy habits and school readiness skills (sponsored by DPHHS-NAPA).

-Since 2014, the Montana Department of Health & Human Services, Nutrition & Physical Activity Program (DPHHS-NAPA) has offered I Am Moving, I Am Learning trainings (IMIL) in and around the State of Montana.
+Since 2014, the Montana Department of Health & Human Services, Nutrition & Physical Activity Program (DPHHS-NAPA) has offered and Annual I Am Moving, I Am Learning training (IMIL) in and around the State of Montana.
 Community Care-givers from miles around have come together to learn about this innovative program.

 In May of 2017, the Nutrition and Physical Activity Program and Early Childhood Services Bureau hosted a special IMIL training held at the University of Montana.
 The training was geared towards individuals that have previously completed an IMIL training and included concepts on advanced IMIL physical activity strategies and outdoor environmental training.
 Special thanks to our amazing presenter, Dr. Julie Bullard, Professor of Early Childhood Education, University of Montana and author of Creating Environments for Learning.